department-of-veterans-affairs/vets-website/content/pages/education/work-learn/job-and-apprenticeship.md

 template: 4-action-page-pending
 ---

-If you want to learn a trade or skill through on-the-job training (OJT) or apprenticeships, there are VA benefits that can help.
+If you want to learn a trade or skill through on-the-job training (OJT) or apprenticeships, VA benefits are available.

 <div class="call-out" markdown="1">